Question: How can I assess the quality of my nuclei for Single Cell ATAC Sequencing?

 - Cell Viability Measurements: Trypan blue along with an automated counter or a hemocytometer can be used to measure the sample's viability.
 Unlysed cells will stain as live while nuclei will stain as dead.
 Measurements of <5% live input cells indicate proper cell lysis.
 Example cell viability measurements and images are available in the Demonstrated Protocol 'Nuclei Isolation for Single Cell ATAC Sequencing.'
 Note: For samples with debris, ethidium homodimer-1 or other fluorescent dyes may help distinguish nuclei from debris for accurate quantitation.

 - Visualization with Microscopy: The nuclei may also be assessed by visualization under a microscope.
 A good nuclei suspension will show clump-free, debris-free nuclei.
 Using a high-powered microscope (at least 40x), it may be possible to visualize individual nuclei to assess the membrane quality.
 A nucleus with an intact membrane should appear round and smooth (Panel A).
 A nucleus with a compromised membrane will appear “ruffled” and show evidence of blebbing (Panels B-D).
+Blebbing is the loss of coherence of the nuclear membrane with the nucleoplasm and is normally caused by overlysis.
+In general, users need to optimize the lysis protocol.

 To learn how to optimize nuclear isolation for Single Cell ATAC, refer to the article "How can I optimize my nuclei prep for Single Cell ATAC sequencing?"